djalbat/yapp/README.md

 *If you are interested in contributing to Yapp, in particular contributing to its grammars, see the contribution section below.*

 Yapp is a fully fledged pretty printer that can also double as an editor.
-It has a powerful lexer and parser under the hood as well as the ability to further process parsed content to refine its appearance still further.
+It has a powerful lexer and parser under the hood as well as the ability to further process parsed content in order to refine its appearance still further.
 In this respect it rivals commercial editors.
 Here are three short examples of some JavaScript, XML and JSON, respectively:

 ![JavaScript](https://github.com/djalbat/yapp/blob/master/assets/javascript.png)